 This course introduces students to the professional and research literature in the disciplines of their individual majors.
 Students will develop an understanding of the production and dissemination of information and knowledge as reflected in a specific discipline, refine retrieval and evaluation skills, and communicate the results of research in a format appropriate to the discipline or profession.
-This course satisfies Woodbury University's Information Literacy proficiency requirement.
+This course satisfies the University's information literacy proficiency requirement.